zarenkamp/banking_api/README.md

 - Maintainability: is it written in a clean, maintainable way?
 - Testing: is the system adequately tested?
 - Documentation: is the API well-documented?

-### CodeSubmit

-Please organize, design, test and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.

-All the best and happy coding,

-The Entrix Team